kevinejiro/MinimalBoard/README.md

 In the project directory, you can run:

-- `npm start` to run the app in the development mode on [http://localhost:3000](http://localhost:3000).

-  - Before running the app, please install all the dependencies by running `npm install`
+- Before running the app, please install all the dependencies by running `yarn install`

+- `start:server` to run the Json Server [http://localhost:5000](http://localhost:5000).

+- `yarn start` to run the app in the development mode on [http://localhost:3000](http://localhost:3000).

-- `npm run build` to build the app for production in the `build` folder.
+- `yarn build` to build the app for production in the `build` folder.